metavore/UES/Primer/Part I Section 1. Capability-Based Security Principles.md

 This model stands in contrast to traditional access control lists (ACLs), which maintain global mappings of subjects to permissions.
 In capability systems, authority is localized to the entities that possess capabilities, eliminating the need for global permission tables and identity-based authorization.

-### 1.2 Comparison with Traditional Access Control Models
+### 1.2 Comparing ACLs and Capabilities: Two Models of Authority

 To better understand the unique advantages of capability security, let's contrast it with traditional access control models: